spetrescu/writing-guide/README.md

 2. [American English writing style guide: _The Elements of Style_](https://daoyuan14.github.io/elos.pdf)

 ### Contributions guidelines
-Feel free to open a PR in case you know other useful resources that might be relevant to the topic of writing.
+Feel free to open a PR to add other resources that might be relevant to the topic of writing.